Consider The Humble Dandelion

 Fiddling While Souls Burn

 Again in the last few months a couple of people I know (one a close friend, another who I meet fairly regularly) have been diagnosed with terminal, or probably terminal cancer.
-This caused me to focus again on the issues in this previous post, concerns so serious in regard to the church and its ever decreasing missional effectiveness to those who have the Damoclean Sword of being without Christ hanging over their heads, that I thought it worth re-posting.
+This caused me to focus again on the issues in this previous post such that I thought it worth re-posting.
+Serious concerns re the church and its ever decreasing missional effectiveness to those who have the Damoclean Sword of being without Christ hanging over their heads.

 It’s Buses and Bus Drivers We Need Not Bikes!